TOLSTOBOKOV, BORIS

 original musical ideas.
 One of the quartet program was recorded ("Siberian

 Jazz", issue 2, "Melodiya").
-At the same time Tolstobokov is collaborating
+At the same time Tolstobokov is

 with the jazz orchestra of the Institute of Arts.
 The most distinguished

-program of the orchestra was the one called "Game of Beads" , which was
+program of the orchestra was the one called "Game of Beads" , which

 also performed in other cities.
 (By the way, the parallels with the works